SamratSinghPhysicist/ai_art/DEVELOPMENT (WORK ONLY)/README.md

 - Generate images based on text descriptions
 - Transform existing images with AI (using Stability AI)
-- User authentication and image management
+- User authentication and image management with Firebase Authentication
 - API endpoints for integration with other services

 ## Installation